ITE-Sarawak-Campus-Miri/WRO2022-I-ROBONATOR-FEC/README.md

 The gyro sensor will help to detect rotational motion.
 Reset mode of the gyro sensor can minimize the "drifting" that cause the angle become inaccurate.

 #### Ultrasonic sensor
 The ultrasonic sensor can help to measure the distance to an object in front of it.
 Therefore, the sensor that install at the side of the vehicle can allow the vehicle to move in a suitable distance that would not cause it to knock the wall.
+This is because the ultrasonic sensor will make sure the vehicle to run in the middle of the lane.

 #### Pixy2
 The Pixy2 can learn to detect objects that thaught to it.
 For example, it can detect the red and green pillar based on the signature set.
 When the Pixy2 detected the green pillar, it will tell the robot to turn left.